Current Accounts Guides

 What if my bank goes out of business?

-If your bank goes out of business your money will generally be safe due to the Financial Services Compensation Scheme, which gives you government protection when you bank and includes digital and challenger banks, building societies and credit unions.
+If your bank goes out of business your money is safe up to a threshold of £85,000 due to the Financial Services Compensation Scheme, which gives you government protection when you bank.
+It includes digital and challenger banks, building societies and credit unions.